-Srinivas Aditya Mopidevi is a writer, and curator based in New York and New Delhi.
-In the past decade, he has held research and curatorial positions with Park Avenue Armory, in New York and Devi Art Foundation, Raqs Media Collective, Jawaharlal Nehru University in New Delhi.
+Srinivas Aditya Mopidevi is a writer and curator based in New Delhi and New York.
+In the past decade, he was involved in research and curatorial projects with Park Avenue Armory, Asia Society in New York, and held positions with Devi Art Foundation, Raqs Media Collective, Jawaharlal Nehru University in New Delhi.
 His recent solo curated projects include Missing Hue of the Rainbow and Dissent Library (2019) at Center for Curatorial Studies, Bard College / Hessel Museum of Art, New York, In the Presence of Others (2016), Korean Cultural Centre, New Delhi.
-Mopidevi is also a Curatorial Advisor for When Artists Enter the Factories exhibition at Brooklyn Army Terminal, New York (2019).
+Mopidevi was also the Curatorial Advisor for When Artists Enter the Factories exhibition at Brooklyn Army Terminal, New York (2019).

 Mopidevi’s single and collaborative writing has appeared in John Akomfrah: Signs of Empire, New Museum, New York (2018), Songs for Sabotage, New Museum + Phaidon (New York / London, 2018), Information: Documents of Contemporary Art, MIT Press + Whitechapel Gallery (London, 2016), Raqs Media Collective: Case Book (Toronto, 2014), INSERT2014 Publication (Delhi, 2014), An Autocorrected Journal (Manila, 2014), among others.
 He is also a regular writer for many journals and publications; including Hong Kong-based OCULA.